kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Master branch available in Docs

 Since we introduced a website-centric approach to linking in the documentation, we wanted to make sure you don't fail at reading it on GitHub as a contributor, by being constantly redirected to the website's Docs.
-Before the Cairo release 0.6, we only rendered the release-related documentation on `kyma-project.io/docs`.
+Before Kyma 0.6 Cairo, we only rendered the release-related documentation on `kyma-project.io/docs`.
 Now, as one of few open-source projects, we also render documentation for the [`master`](https://kyma-project.io/docs/master) branch.
 This documentation is updated on the website automatically, approx. 10 minutes after every merge of changes to the `master` branch.

 The good news is that we also render the documentation for pre-releases on `kyma-project.io/docs`, whenever they are available.